MarcusWolschon/osmeditor4android/documentation/docs/tutorials/mapbox-style.md

 While a number of styles and corresponding vector tile schemas have been tested and within the limits described on this page things work, following specific points should be taken in to account:

-- the support was mainly intended for relatively light weight QA data overlays, as this is based on Android Canvas rendering and not a purpose specific OpenGL rendering implementation performance will in general be slow.
+- the support was mainly intended for relatively light weight QA data overlays, as this is based on Android Canvas rendering and not a purpose specific OpenGL rendering implementation, performance will in general be slow.
 This is further confounded by many sources providing tiles up to a maximum of zoom level 14, these then tend to be very large and often contain far more data than what would be needed for the current view.
 - we've implemented some simple label and icon collision detection, however if a collision is detected, we simply doesn't render one of the colliding objects without attempting to relocate the offending symbol (collision avoidance).
 Further there is currently a hard wired limit of 200 objects that are handled by this, any further ones are not rendered (the choice of limit is not of any particular significance).

 ### Sources